Index | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15 | 16 | 17 | 18 | 19 | 20 | 21 | 22 | 23 | 24 | 25

 - As Long as It Sounds Foreign: The idiom that lends the name to the episode doesn't exist in Scandinavian languages.
-It is also unlikely that a Norwegian would have Trondheim as a first name (it is the name of a large city), but he was actually born in Pensacola.
+It is also unlikely that a Norwegian would have Trondheim as a last name (it is the name of a large city), but he was actually born in Pensacola.

 - Bermuda Triangle: The obvious inspiration of the episode despite the Norwegian setting.